gonodono/web-widgets/README.md

 ### Miscellanea

 Neither framework's examples really do much as far as data persistence goes.
-The `RemoteViews` versions do save state to disk, but only because `AppWidgetProvider` instances are short-lived, and a new one is created for each Widget action.
+The `RemoteViews` versions do save some state to disk, but only because `AppWidgetProvider` instances are short-lived, and a new one is created for each Widget action.
 The Glance versions manage to use only runtime variables because `GlanceAppWidget`s hang around until the process is killed, which is sufficient